ozyurtf/cpu-scheduler/README.md

 - state
 - stack *(each thread's stack contains the procedure's local variables and the return address to use when the procedure call is finished.
 Each thread will generally execute different instructions.
 That's why they have a different execution history.
 And that's why each thread need its own stack)*

-If an application wants to perform multiple tasks concurrently, and if there are no threads, for example, each process can only execute one task at a time.
-Therefore, whenever we need to switch between different tasks, we would have to save and restore all the information of these processes (e.g., variables, register values, etc.) everytime we stop executing one task and start executing another.
-And this would require significant state management.
+Imagine that there is an application that wants to perform multiple tasks concurrently.
+If there are no threads, for example, execution units would be processes.
+Therefore each process would have to execute only one task at a time.
+As aresult, whenever we need to switch between different tasks, we would need to switch the entire processes.
+And we would have to save and restore all the information of these processes (e.g., state, variables, register values, program counter etc.) everytime we stop executing one task and start executing another.
+This would require significant state management.
+Threads save us from this.

 In addition, threads prevent us to create new address spaces and to manage separate memory regions.
-They just need a **stack** and **execution unit** (hardware component that is responsible from executing instructions) and they share the same address space and resources of the process they are part of.
+They just need a **stack** and a hardware component that is responsible from executing instructions **(execution unit)** and they use the same address space and resources of the process they are part of.

-That's why they are faster to create/restore and they lighter than processes.
+That's why threads are faster to create/restore and they lighter than processes.
 When the number of execution units that are needed changes dynamically and rapidly, this is a good feature to have.

-In addition, the ability for parallel tasks to share an address space and all of its data among themselves is essential for certain applications. which is why having multiple processes (that have their own separate address spaces) will not work in those cases.
+In addition, the ability for parallel tasks to share an address space and all of its data among themselves is essential for certain applications.
+Tha's why having multiple processes (with their own separate address spaces that cannot be accessed by another process) will not work in those cases.

 Consider an example in which we need mutliple execution units that should work on the same document.
 In this case, having multiple separate processes would not work because what we want is for execution units to share a common memory and to access to the same document.
 That's why we should use threads instead of processes in situations like these.

-Lastly, it is important to note that threads are especially useful when there is a substantial computing + substantial IO operations because in these cases while one thread is waiting for an IO event, other threads can continue their executions.
-But if none of the threads are waiting for an IO event, threads will not result in a performance gain.
+Lastly, it is important to note that **threads** are especially **useful** when there is a **substantial computing + substantial IO operations** because in these cases while one thread is waiting for an IO event, other threads can continue their executions.
+But if none of the threads are waiting for an IO event, threads will not result in a significant performance gain.

-In summary, processes are essentially programs that encapsulate various resources that are required for executing the instructions.
+In summary, **processes** are essentially programs that **encapsulate various resources** that are **required** for **executing the instructions**.
 And these resoruces can be memory, files, etc.

 Therefore, **the resource ownership**, **the unit of resource allocation** can also be seen as **process** or **task**.
 Also, each process has its own address space that are isolated from other processes.
-That's why a process cannot modify the address space of another process because they are independent.
-Because of this, we can say that address spaces are protected by being modified/destroyed by another process and that's why process can also be seen as **unit of protection**.
+That's why a process **cannot modify** the address space of another process because these address spaces are **independent**.
+Because of this, we can say that **address spaces** are **protected** by being modified/destroyed by another process and that's why **process** can also be seen as **unit of protection**.

-**Threads** or **lightweight procss**, on the other hand, can be seen as **the unit of dispatching**.
-These are basically the entities within processes.
+**Threads** or **lightweight procss**, on the other hand, are the entitis within processes.
+They can be seen as **the unit of dispatching**.

 Because threads are scheduled for execution on CPUs, they can be in any of several states such as **Running, Blocked, Ready, Terminated** etc like processes.

-And when there are multiple threads in a process, this means that the operating system can support multiple concurrent paths of execution within a single process.
+And when there are **multiple threads** in a process, this means that the **operating system can support multiple concurrent paths of execution within a single process**.
 This is called **multithreading**.
 In below, we can see the difference between a single-thread process and multi-thread process better:

 ```
 Single-Threaded Process